arbor-sim/arbor/doc/concepts/index.rst

 1. Describe the model by defining a recipe;
 2. Define the computational resources available to execute the model;
 3. Initiate and execute a simulation of the recipe on the chosen hardware resources.

+The python front-end further abstracts away some of these steps for single cell models, where users only need to describe the cell and simulation; and the details of the recipe and computational resources construction are handled under the hood.
+Generally speaking though, these 3 steps are the building blocks of an Arbor application.

 :ref:`Recipes <modelrecipe>` represent a set of neuron constructions and connections with *mechanisms* specifying ion channel and synapse dynamics in a cell-oriented manner.
 This has the advantage that cell data can be initiated in parallel.